 - Email or internet survey

 - Computer-assisted telephone interviewing (CATI)

-Note: If you're doing a postal survey, make sure you include a cover letter and SAE.
-Don't use metered postage as it dates and the post office may refuse to deliever it.
+Note: If you're doing a postal survey, make sure you include a cover letter and SAE (self addressed envelope).
+Don't use metered postage as it dates and the post office may refuse to deliver it.
 Also people are more likely to return it if you spent money on a stamp!
 Do send out reminders - usually two reminders (the first, 2 to 3 weeks after the questionnaire and the second 2 to 3 weeks after that).
 The first reminder is just a reminder but you can resend the questionnaire with the second reminder (assume that the questionnaire was discarded).
 You could do more but generally two reminders is enough.
 You're also more likely to get responses immediately and then they taper off.
 By 6 weeks you probably have all the responses you'll get so it is not very cost-effective or timely to continue collecting data.